 - For some types of cheilitis small painful blisters, sores and cracks may appear;

-- Standard layout of the inflammation is limited to the mucosa and red border of the lips, but in some cases it can spread to the surrounding tissues;
+- The standard layout of the inflammation is limited to the mucosa and red border of the lips, but in some cases, it can spread to the surrounding tissues;